From Words to Widgets for Controllable LLM Generation: User Study

-\namedparagraph{Evaluating Outputs with Versioning and Attribution} Participants reported that \tool's version control and attribution features helped them more effectively evaluate outputs.
-Most participants (8/12) utilized the version control feature to compare iterations.
-P11 emphasized that the system helped them \userquote{break the linear interface and reuse previous prompts.} Participants also found the attribution feature helpful for evaluation (8/12).
-P01 described that it enabled them to evaluate trade-offs in tasks that require careful inspection, \userquote{I found two parts of my prompt were actually in a trade-off (emphasizing contributions vs. factual accuracy), } and the participant utilized the attribution feature to \userquote{guide} them to think about \userquote{which parts have impact on the results} and \userquote{which parts to change.} However, participants preferred coarser granularity in attribution (3/12) over word-level visualization of influence.
+\namedparagraph{Evaluating Outputs with Versioning and Attribution} Participants reported that \tool's version control and attribution features helped them more effectively evaluate outputs (8/12).
+For example, P11 emphasized that the the version control feature helped them \userquote{break the linear interface and reuse previous prompts.} P01 described that the attribution feature enabled them to evaluate trade-offs in tasks that require careful inspection, \userquote{I found two parts of my prompt were actually in a trade-off (emphasizing contributions vs. factual accuracy),} and the participant utilized the attribution feature to \userquote{guide} them to think about \userquote{which parts have impact on the results} and \userquote{which parts to change.} However, some participants preferred coarser granularity in attribution (3/12) over word-level visualization of influence.
 As P06 described: \userquote{I judge based on the overall text whether it matches the tone I want.
-I wouldn't judge through a single word.} Two users suggested a feature that allows the system to automatically suggest widgets that are inferred ``in reverse'' from a selection within output (2/12): \userquote{select text here and have it tell me which widget can adjust that} (P12). \looseness=-1
+I wouldn't judge through a single word.} Two participants suggested a feature that allows the system to automatically suggest widgets that are inferred ``in reverse'' from a selection within output: \userquote{select text here and have it tell me which widget can adjust that} (P12). \looseness=-1

 \namedparagraph{How Users Map Widgets to Preferences} Participants reflected on their mental models of how to use \tool and different strategies for adopting widgets.
 Sliders were preferred (11/12) for subjective and adjective-based attributes that vary by degree or ordinality such as tone, formality, warmth, and humor.
 Dropdowns mapped naturally to discrete categorical attributes (10/12) and surfaced hidden possibilities (8/12), as P07 reflected, \userquote{... it expanded the options to, for example, junior or more senior IS (Information Systems) scholars.
 These choice ranges, before it expanded them, I myself hadn't thought about the possibility of further adjustment.} P04 found toggles \userquote{good for objective things like [whether to use] paragraphs or actionable insights (bullet points)}, also echoed by 6 other participants of being helpful for controlling whether to include bullet points, tables, or sections.
 However, 4 participants mentioned that in some cases, the toggling effect can be more easily achieved through the removal of certain expressions from the prompt. \looseness=-1